szabonorbert/zorro-project-template/readme.md

 ...then you can run it from Zorro.

-The Visual Studio Solution and project name is simply just "project", and the result DLL file's name is coming from the parent folder name by the following after-build script, therefore you don't need to setup or rename anything.
+The Visual Studio Solution and project name is simply just "project", and the result DLL file's name is coming from the parent folder name by the after-build script, therefore you don't need to setup or rename anything.
 Just copy the sources to a different folder and start the development.
 The after-build script is the following:
 ```
 set "str=$(MSBuildProjectDirectory)"
 set "result=%str:\=" & set "result=%"